PubInv/ventmon-ventilator-inline-test-monitor/README.md

 The VentMon T0.5 is being roughly designed in June 2021.
 The version will self-contained---that is, it will not require a separate computer and internet access.
 This version is especially motivated by the work of Mr. Joe Leier in Guatemala repairing ventilators.
-The idea is to have a self-contained unit which allows for the tesitng and repair of units in the field.
+The idea is to have a self-contained unit which allows for the testing and repair of units in the field.
 It will, however, still be WiFi enabled, and still publish data to a the public data lake.

 For now, our ideas and work are published in the directory called [pi](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/tree/master/pi).